Yes, it's still us. This is our new logo. LOL What do you think?

-First, we have self-righteous pride, which is giving yourself credit for what you are and what you have done, completely forgetting that God is the only reason you even exist.
+First, we have self-righteous pride, which is giving yourself credit for what you are and what you have done WHILE completely forgetting that God is the reason for all good things (James 1:17).
 Psalm 10:4 says that the proud are so full of themselves that they have forgotten all about God: “In his pride the wicked does not seek him; in all his thoughts there is no room for God.”
 God hates this kind of pride (Proverbs 8:13).

-This kind of pride definitely has its consequences.
+This kind of pride can have negative consequences in ourselves, our lives, or the lives of those around us.
 Proverbs 16:18-19 says that “pride goes before destruction, a haughty spirit before a fall.
 Better to be lowly in spirit and among the oppressed than to share plunder with the proud.”
 This sort of haughty spirit is opposite from the spirit of humility that we are called to practice (Matthew 5:3).

 Our greatest enemy, Satan, was thrown out of Heaven because of his pride (Isaiah 14:12-15).
 His pride was so intense that he thought he could replace God Himself as the rightful king of everything.

 To an extent, we sometimes do this too.
 We think we're good enough to run our lives completely on our own.
-We make ourselves kings and queens of things, but in reality, we have no power or ability apart from God (John 6:63).
+We make ourselves high royalty of all things.
+But in reality, we have no power or ability apart from God (John 6:63).
 For those who rise up against God in their pride, there is nothing but bad news ahead (Isaiah 14:22).
-For those who think they deserve anything from God, they're just fooling themselves.
+For those who think they're better than everyone else, they're only fooling themselves.

-On the other hand, the kind of pride we feel from a job well done, like doing well on a test or making a cool drawing.
+On the other hand, the kind of pride we feel from a job well done—like doing well on a test, making cool art, or landing a job.
 It's totally natural to feel good about something good that you have made or done.
-This kind of pride is perfectly fine as long as you don't forget who allowed it to happen.
-We are who we are because of God, and we should avoid bragging about our accomplishments (2 Corinthians 10:13).
+This kind of pride is perfectly fine as long as you don't forget that God allowed it to happen.
+We are who we are because of God.
+Sharing information for the sole purpose of getting praised is bragging and not something we ought to make a habit of doing (2 Corinthians 10:13)

-If someone compliments you, feel free to say "thank you" and smile.
-There is no reason to keep fishing and digging for compliments by drawing it out with a conversation that goes something like this:
+If someone compliments you, it's totally OK to say "thank you" and smile.
+However, there's no reason to keep fishing and digging for compliments by drawing it out with a conversation that goes something like this:

 "Your drawing is amazing!"